archipelagoing/Situationion/README.md

 <figure>
   <img src="figures/tokenTrajectory.gif" width="650">
   <figcaption>
-    <b>Figure 3.</b> Animated visualization showing semantic organization emerging across layers for the sentence "John put the glass on the table.
+    <b>Figure 3.</b> Animated PCA projection of token representations across transformer layers for the sentence "John put the glass on the table.
 It broke."
+Token trajectories are relatively diffuse in early layers, undergo pronounced geometric reorganization in mid-layers, and stabilize in later layers.
+The increased mid-layer movement reflects a transition from surface-level encoding to structured semantic representation, consistent with the SituatiONION hypothesis.
   </figcaption>
 </figure>
 ---